Astroner/schematic-forms-react/README.md

     code?: string
 }
 ```
-If no props will be provided **ErrorConsumer** will react on any exception in any fields.
+If no props were provided **ErrorConsumer** will react on any exception in any fields.
 As children u can pass RenderFunction like in example above or just ReactNode.

 #### Value types

-Types you can pass in "fields" object.
+Types you can pass into "fields" object.
 ```ts
 const fields = {
     str: Str(required: boolean, defaultValue: string),